SilentCruzer/alchemy-ethereum/ecds-node/readme.md

 1. Open a terminal within the `/server` folder
 2. Run `npm install` to install all the depedencies
 3. Run `node index` to start the server

+4. Use the `node scripts/generate` to generate random private and public key.

+5. Add the newly generated public keys to index.js file

 The application should connect to the default server port (3042) automatically!